 Also, how long should the Keynote Speech be?
 The average time is between 45-60 mins, however for more details see our article on How long should a Keynote Speech be?

 * This has many exceptions.
 Recently an emergency meeting was called in one organisation and I was asked if I was available to speak within 24 hours.
 At that time I had an opening in my agenda so I was able to make it on very short notice.
 This, however, is an exception and most of my speaking engagements are booked a number of months in advance.

 So before you book your next Keynote Speaker use the four questions in this article as a framework to align the expectations of key stakeholders.
 So you can easily find the BEST Keynote Speaker for your internal event.

-For more insights on Booking the BEST Keynote Speaker for your event download: The Keynote Speaker BEST PRICE Expert Guide below.
+For more insights on Booking the BEST Keynote Speaker for your event download: Guide on how much does a Keynote Speaker cost below.